-- What is Schedule 13G? | Compliance Glossary
+What Is Schedule 13G?

-- What are Section 16 Forms 3 4 5
+- Section 16 Forms 3 4 5

 - Section 508 Compliance

-What Is Section 508 Compliance?As part of the US Rehabilitation Act, Section 508 outlines responsibilities for access to people with disabilities.
+As part of the US Rehabilitation Act, Section 508 outlines responsibilities for access to people with disabilities.
 According to Section 508 guidelines, federal agencies and their contractors are required to make public documents accessible to people with physical, sensory or cognitive disabilities.
 This includes companies that provide goods and services to federal agencies and contractors, including healthcare providers and software companies.